geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 That's one thing.
 I added a check to crash if the loss becomes NaN.
-Then I report I got a bunch of NaNs from amdriver that I'm not sure if it's AM only, but previously I was running using AM for Beam Search and Setup and using AMD to run, and that seems fine.
+Then I report I got a bunch of NaNs from amdriver that I'm not sure if it's AM only, but previously I was running using AM for BEAM Search and Setup and using AMD to run, and that seems fine.
 But again, each full run took six hours, and I don't even know if it's like some machine is bad or something.
 I think for me, I'd like to.
 So I use the MLPerf logging checkers to make sure for the MI300x and the green that I have 10 runs.